Illustration: Susan Seddon Boulet

-My two grandmothers were totally different.
+My two grandmothers were very different.
 One was fat and cheerful, the other one thin and strict.
 I always wondered whom I would resemble most when I reached old age.
 When I was 16 my mother came to watch a theater show in which I played a queen.
 I was enveloped by, or actually squeezed into a far too tight black dress.
 I thought I looked terrible, but the director insisted.
 ‘Child, you were exactly your grandmother’, my mother said after the show.
 She meant the thin one, my father’s mother.
 I was secretly relieved, but this aside… More about my grandma later.

 The boundaries of reality